 - Pain during bowel movements

-If pain persists after two days from draining the pus then it’s recommended to visit the doctor for follow ups.
-Special care should be taken to prevent any infection or bleeding of blood form the spot.
+If pain persists after two days from draining the pus then it’s recommended to visit the doctor for follow-ups.
+Special care should be taken to prevent any infection or bleeding of blood from the spot.
 It’s important to keep the area hygiene by following instructions provided by the doctor.